CD-Traveller reader, Ann Woods, takes us on a tour of her five favorite destinations

 I suggest starting your San Fran odyssey by seeing the Golden Gate Bridge and finishing with a ride on the famous cable cars, but what you do in between is up to you.
 One thing is certain: San Francisco is a city that doesn’t disappoint and you won’t leave without checking house prices.

 New York is without a doubt one of the greatest cities in the world.
-I feel so energised when visiting the Big Apple which really is, as CD Traveller put it: “like walking through a film set: yellow taxis, Bloomingdales, the Empire State Building, Tiffany’s, Fifth Avenue, Times Square, Central Park, Ellis Island and the Statue of Liberty”.
+I feel so energized when visiting the Big Apple which really is, as CD-Traveller put it: “like walking through a film set: yellow taxis, Bloomingdales, the Empire State Building, Tiffany’s, Fifth Avenue, Times Square, Central Park, Ellis Island and the Statue of Liberty”.

 And with the release of Sex and the City 2, there’s never been a hotter time to visit.
 Sex and the City fans can even follow in the footsteps of Carrie and co on a location tour.
-(For the low-down check out CD Traveller’s feature http://www.cd-traveller.com/2010/04/08/new_new_york/ – Ed).
+(For the low-down checkout CD-Traveller’s feature.

-I know many readers will think that recommending New Zealand is too obvious but NZ’s attractions are as strong as ever: spectacularly beautiful landscape including vast mountain chains, steaming volcanoes, sweeping coastlines, deeply indented fiords and lush rainforests, fine food and drink and a temperate climate make it a haven for those seeking peace, rejuvenation and relaxation as well as a playground for thrill seekers and adventurers.
-(Read more about NZ at http://www.cd-traveller.com/2010/02/04/new-zealand_10_things/ – Ed).
+I know many readers will think that recommending New Zealand is too obvious but NZ’s attractions are as strong as ever: spectacularly beautiful landscape including vast mountain chains, steaming volcanoes, sweeping coastlines, deeply indented fiords and lush rainforests, fine food and drink and a temperate climate make it a haven for those seeking peace, rejuvenation, and relaxation as well as a playground for thrill seekers and adventurers.